neurobagel/bagel-cli/README.md

     cd bagel-cli
     ```

-2. Install the CLI in editable mode:
+2. Install the CLI and all development dependencies in editable mode:

     ```bash
-    pip install -e .
+    pip install -e ".[dev]"
     ```

 3. Install the `bids-examples` and `neurobagel_examples` submodules needed to run the test suite: